-Click Pipeline Runs.
-Pipelines triggered by Jenkins are denoted on the Pipeline Runs list with the Jenkins logo, as indicated in the image below.
+Select Pipeline Runs.
+Pipelines triggered by Jenkins are denoted on the Pipeline runs list with the Jenkins logo.Figure 3.
+Pipeline triggered by Jenkins

 Select the Details icon on the right of build entry.
 The console output summary, test results, and build artifacts for the Jenkins job appears in separate tabs as shown below.

 The value in the Association column indicates how this pipeline run is associated with the CloudBees CD/RO release.